bradenacurtis801/NodeWatchman/README.md

 3. Configure the project by editing the configuration files as needed:
     - `config.json`: Update with your specific data center configuration.

-## Usage

-1. Start the Nodewatchman server:
+1. Start the Nodewatchman server using PM2:
     ```bash
-    npm start
+    pm2 start processes.json
     ```

+    The `processes.json` file contains the configuration for PM2 to manage the Nodewatchman processes.
+PM2 is a process manager for Node.js applications that allows you to keep applications alive forever, restart them, and manage logs.

+2. Check the status of the Nodewatchman processes:
+    ```bash
+    pm2 status
+    ```

+    This command will display the status of all managed processes, including their uptime, memory usage, and other useful information.

+3. To stop the Nodewatchman server:
+    ```bash
+    pm2 stop processes.json
+    ```

+4. To restart the Nodewatchman server:
+    ```bash
+    pm2 restart processes.json
+    ```

+5. To view logs of the Nodewatchman server:
+    ```bash
+    pm2 logs
+    ```

-2. Open your web browser and navigate to `http://localhost:3000` to access the Nodewatchman UI.
+6. Open your web browser and navigate to `http://localhost:5500` to access the Nodewatchman UI.

-3. Use the UI to select machines, run scripts, and view the results.
+7. Use the UI to select machines, run scripts, and view the results.

 ## Running Commands